All 6 US service members killed in Iraq plane crash

 What's the story

-Four of the six missing crew members on a United States military refueling aircraft, which crashed in western Iraq on Thursday evening, have been confirmed dead.
+All six crew members aboard a United States military refueling aircraft, which crashed in western Iraq on Thursday evening, have been confirmed dead.
 Reports suggest that the crash may have occurred due to a mid-air collision with another US tanker aircraft.
-While four of the six crew members aboard have been confirmed dead, their identities are being withheld pending notification of next of kin.
+The second plane was damaged but landed safely.

 Ongoing investigation

-The US Central Command confirmed the deaths, saying, "At approximately 2 pm ET on March 12, a US KC-135 refueling aircraft went down in western Iraq."
-"Four of six crew members on board the aircraft have been confirmed deceased as rescue efforts continue.
-The circumstances of the incident are under investigation."
-It also reiterated that the loss of the aircraft was not due to hostile fire or friendly fire.
-The search for the remaining two missing crew members is ongoing.
+The US Central Command confirmed the deaths, saying, "All six crew members aboard a US KC-135 refueling aircraft that went down in western Iraq are now confirmed deceased.
+The aircraft was lost while flying over friendly airspace March 12 during Operation Epic Fury."
+It said the circumstances of the incident are under investigation but reiterated that the loss of the aircraft was not due to hostile fire or friendly fire.

 Controversial claim